gunjanjaswal/Awesome-Public-Free-Apis/README.md

 - [Video](#video)
 - [Weather](#weather)

+### Authentication
+APIs related to authentication, authorization, and identity management.

+### Blockchain
+APIs related to blockchain technology and distributed ledgers.

+### Business
+APIs for business operations, CRM, ERP, and other business functions.

+### Calendar
+APIs for calendar and scheduling functionality.

+### Cloud Storage
+APIs for cloud storage and file management.

+### Communication
+APIs for messaging, chat, and other communication services.

+### Cryptocurrency
+APIs for cryptocurrency data and transactions.

+### Currency Exchange
+APIs for currency exchange rates and conversions.

+### Data Validation
+APIs for validating various types of data.

+### Development
+APIs for software development tools and services.

+### Email
+APIs for email services and functionality.

+### Entertainment
+APIs for entertainment content and services.

+### Environment
+APIs for environmental data and services.

+### Finance
+APIs for financial data and services.

+### Food & Drink
+APIs for food and drink related data and services.

+### Games & Comics
+APIs for games, comics, and related content.

+### Geocoding
+APIs for geocoding and geolocation services.

+### Government
+APIs provided by government entities.

+### Health
+APIs for health and medical data and services.

+### Jobs
+APIs for job listings and employment data.

+### Machine Learning
+APIs for machine learning and AI services.

+### Music
+APIs for music data and services.

+### News
+APIs for news content and services.

+### Open Data
+APIs for open data sets and services.

+### Open Source Projects
+APIs for open source project data and services.

+### Patent
+APIs for patent data and services.

+### Personality
+APIs for personality and psychology related data.

+### Phone
+APIs for phone and SMS related services.

+### Photography
+APIs for photography and image related services.

+### Science & Math
+APIs for scientific and mathematical data and services.

+### Security
+APIs for security related services.

+### Shopping
+APIs for e-commerce and shopping related services.

+### Social
+APIs for social media and social networking.

+### Sports & Fitness
+APIs for sports and fitness data and services.

+### Test Data
+APIs for generating test data.

+### Text Analysis
+APIs for text analysis and natural language processing.

+### Tracking
+APIs for tracking various types of data.

+### Transportation
+APIs for transportation data and services.

+### URL Shorteners
+APIs for URL shortening services.

+### Video
+APIs for video content and services.

+### Weather
+APIs for weather data and forecasts.

 ## 🤝 How to Contribute to This API Collection

 This project thrives on community contributions!
 Whether you've discovered a new API or noticed changes in an existing one, your input helps keep this resource valuable for developers worldwide.